• Log in

 4. Understand that we will not force a dog to assist you.
 Your dog must help you of their own free will, because of the bond of trust, communication, and positivity that you have built together.

-5. Have a teenaged or adult dog who has either graduated our Puppy Prodigy Program or who has passed an introductory assessment in a pet-friendly store.
+5. Have a teenaged or adult dog who has either graduated our Puppy Prodigy Program or has passed our Service Dog Foundations Program.